-As per Section 234A, taxpayers who do not file ITR within the due dates have to pay an interest of 1% per month or a part of a month on the tax amount that is unpaid.
+As per Section 234A, taxpayers who do not file ITR within the due dates have to pay an interest of 1% per month or a part of a month on the unpaid tax amount.

 ITR filing cannot take place if the tax amount remains unpaid.
-Calculation of interest will begin from the date after the tax filing due date, which is generally July 31 of a particular assessment year.
-A longer delay in tax filing would lead to more interest accumulation thus increasing the overall penalty for late filing of ITR.
+Calculation of interest will begin after the tax filing due date, which is generally July 31 of a particular assessment year.
+A longer delay in tax filing would lead to more interest accumulation, thus increasing the overall penalty for late filing of ITR.

 Those unable to file TCS or TDS statements within the due date have to pay a penalty of Rs.
 10,000 to Rs.
 1,00,000 in addition to the late ITR filing penalty under Section 234E.
 The penalty under Section 234E is a fine of Rs.
 200 per day till TCS or TDS is paid.

-Taxpayers should make sure to file their ITRs within the due date to avoid adverse consequences and penalties on late filing of Income Tax Returns.
+Taxpayers should make sure to file their ITRs within the due date to avoid adverse consequences and penalties for late filing of Income Tax Returns.
 In case of late filing, they should clear the necessary penalties and try to file the next ITR within the due date.